How To: Replace Your Extruder

-* At Me3D we hate e-waste and love to encourage people to develop their skills and make, break and fix their own things.
-If you’ve got the time and inclination, try fixing it yourself first!
+Note: At Me3D we don’t like e-waste and love to encourage people to develop their skills and make, break and fix their own things.
+If you’ve got the time and inclination, it may be worth trying to fix it yourself first!

-- Make sure the hot-end is cold and turn off power to the printer; raise the x-axis by hand and place something underneath to support it (a filament box works really well!).
+- Make sure the hot-end is cold and turn off power to the printer.
+Raise the X-axis by hand and place something underneath to support it (a filament box works well).

 - Unplug the extruder cable from the printer base.